hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### When to use

-- To display the title or top-most heading within a page.
+- To display the title or topmost heading within a page.
 - To communicate metadata pertaining to the page; e.g., status, description, subtitle, etc.
-- To highlight page-level actions and functions.
+- To highlight page level actions and functions.

 ### When not to use